 At Longstreet Cancer Center, we understand that determining the best course of treatment is crucial in successfully treating all forms of cancer.
 Our oncologists bring with them many years of experience in treating a wide variety of cancers with the most advanced forms of chemotherapy.

-In addition to our experience, we have an onsite chemotherapy infusion suite so that your treatments are always administered close to home in a comfortable environment.
+In addition to our experience, we have an onsite chemotherapy infusion suite so that your treatments are always administered close to home in the most comfortable environment possible.

 Because patients and family members can feel overwhelmed when beginning chemotherapy, we are pleased to offer an Introduction to Chemotherapy class every Tuesday (4 p.m.) and Thursday (9 a.m.).
 During this class, patients and family members will receive useful information to help prepare them for treatment.
 For more information, call 770-297-5700 or toll free at 866-833-9029.